Fall in Love with Philadelphia

 A hotel in a well-located landmarked building makes an appropriate base for soaking up Philadelphia’s rich history.
 Loews Philadelphia sits in one of the country’s first skyscrapers, built in Art Deco style, sporting spacious rooms and a spa with a hammam.
 Neighboring Canopy by Hilton Philadelphia Center City has its home in the 1897 Stephen Girard building with an eclectic historic-meets-hip-hop vibe.
 The hotel lends complimentary bikes to guests tired of walking.
 For history with a twist, Guild House Hotel is an intimate boutique housed in the former headquarters of the New Century Guild, one of America’s first clubs for working women.
 The hotel, a National Historic Landmark, continues to honor a tradition of inclusivity while providing luxury amenities and service.

 Meryl Pearlstein is an editor and award-winning writer specializing in culinary travel and natural history.
-Residing in New York City, she is president of the Society of American Travel Writers and has written for publications across the country.
+Residing in New York City, she is a board member of the Society of American Travel Writers and has written for publications across the country.